Shrijal2410/Nerd-Setup/dual_boot/portable_ubuntu.md

 Before we begin, make sure you have the following:

-- A bootable USB drive with Ubuntu 22.04.
+- A bootable USB drive with Ubuntu.
 - Rufus for Windows or mkusb for Linux.
 - An external drive (back up data first).
 - Some free time.